Great Depression: Sweden

 By the 1930s, Sweden had what America's Life magazine called in 1938 the "world's highest standard of living".
 Sweden was also the first country worldwide to recover completely from the Great Depression.
 Taking place amid a short-lived government and a less-than-a-decade old Swedish democracy, events such as those surrounding Ivar Kreuger (who eventually committed suicide) remain infamous in Swedish history.
 The Social Democrats under Per Albin Hansson formed their first long-lived government in 1932 based on strong interventionist and welfare state policies, monopolizing the office of Prime Minister until 1976 with the sole and short-lived exception of Axel Pehrsson-Bramstorp's "summer cabinet" in 1936.
 During forty years of hegemony, it was the most successful political party in the history of Western liberal democracy.

 Thailand

 In Thailand, then known as the Kingdom of Siam, the Great Depression contributed to the end of the absolute monarchy of King Rama VII in the Siamese revolution of 1932.

+Turkey

+The Great Depression came at a time when the relatively newly established Turkish state was still reforming its economic policy following the end of the Ottoman era.
+As the depression began, the country's trade deficits saw an increase and the Turkish lira significantly lost value.
+Turkey's economy was predominantly agrarian, thus the fall in demand which caused a fall in export prices of many goods affected the country's economy badly.
+As a result of the depression, the government, which had been following increasingly more liberal economic policies up until then, started opting for more statist policies.